 It was unseasonably cool during our October visit with afternoon temperatures in the mid 50s.
 Layers are important at this time of year when exploring slot canyons anyway.
 The canyon itself is much cooler with those high walls blocking out most of the sun.
 And never enter a slot canyon when there are thunderstorms in the the area.
 Flash flooding is a life-threatening risk through slot canyons in rainy weather.

 The following day, we went canyoneering through another area slot canyon called Ladder Canyon.
 This slot canyon’s floor wasn’t so flat, and required us to rappel (from 7 different heights), slide, and spider walk our way from the beginning to the end.
 Click here to read my post about canyoneering through Ladder Slot Canyon.
+I’ve also written a Thorough Guide to Kanab – there are so many other things to do in the area surrounding this perfectly located town.

 And here are some alternative options through Viator for seeing Peek-A-Boo canyon without needing to drive a UTV yourself.